AntCas/antcas.github.io/src/pages/blog/2018-11-20-sharing-the-journey.md

 ## Social Pressure

-My side hope is that sharing these things with the world will put social pressure on me to follow through, to work on this project every day, and to get it launched and out there as soon as possible.
+My other hope is that sharing these things with the world will put social pressure on me to follow through, to work on this project every day, and to get it launched and out there as soon as possible.

 ## Crowd-Sourced Solutions